gramedia-digital-nusantara/midtranspay/docs/approve-reject-challenged-transaction.rst

 Approve/Reject a Challenged Transaction
 =======================================

-Veritrans implements it's own fraud detection system.
-Sometimes, even if a credit card can be charged, Veritrans will set the transaction as Challenge (201).
+Midtrans implements it's own fraud detection system.
+Sometimes, even if a credit card can be charged, Midtrans will set the transaction as Challenge (201).

 Those transactions can manually be approved through the MAP website, or can